 Read More about this image:

 I have my own perspective and experiences, and I was willing to reckon with them in order to place my own pain in the larger context of what the war on terror has done not only to those I loved but to the rest of the world.
 I had to stay in that space for a while.
 It was a dark space that was sad and confusing.
-I realized that generational trauma of war, many of them U.S. led or backed, is being battled against by people around the world.
+I realized that the generational trauma of war, many of them U.S.-led or backed, is being battled against by people around the world.
 War doesn’t just harm those who fight, but perpetuates violence for generations — everyone is impacted by it, even if they are not caught directly in the crossfire.
-War damages humans, both combatant, and non-combatants — coldly named “collateral damage” — while also destroying the earth and the environment.
+War damages humans, both combatants, and non-combatants — coldly named “collateral damage” — while also destroying the earth and the environment.
 This is a painful realization, and when I came to it, it hurt deep in my body, soul, and psyche.

-That fact is, I don’t want thanks.
+The fact is, I don’t want thanks.
 I want peace.
 Peace eludes many veterans that I know from my generation, my cousin’s (Gulf War), my uncle’s (Vietnam), and my grandfather’s (WWII) generations.
 Peace eludes the U.S. Peace eludes the world.
 Peace eludes me still, but not as much as it did before I made the space to lament.

 The definition of lament is an expression of loss and grief, often through artistic expression.
 For the last five years, I’ve been working with other veterans, and organizations such as About Face: Veterans Against the War and Veterans for Peace, to create conversations, events, and artwork as a means to try to get to a deeper conversation about war, violence, PTSD, moral injury, and the concept of collective human suffering that results from war.
 I also work to create space for people to lament, and through that to experience shared grief and connect and hear each other’s stories.
 I believe it is through story that we will see each other anew, beyond the dehumanization that war brings.